gk646/magique/README.md

 The assumption is that both ticks fit within the timeframe set by the render rate.
 Example with 120fps and 60 logic tick rate:
 The whole thread can take at most 8ms (from the render thread) otherwise the next tick is delayed.
-Next you find out the ratio at which logic ticks occurs -> 120/60 = 2 -> every two render ticks a update tick has to happen
+Next you find out the ratio at which logic ticks occurs -> 120/60 = 2 -> every two render ticks an update tick has to happen
-This means a update tick doesn't happen precisely every 16ms but its still consistent over the long run (or across 1 second).
+This means an update tick doesn't happen precisely every 16ms but its still consistent over the long run (or across 1 second).
-To smooth out the additional update time ever 2 ticks i save the time it took each time.
-Then if next tick a update tick occurs i preemptively sleep less so the next thread tick has longer.
-This again means a render tick doesnt happen every 8ms precisely but is still generally.
+To smooth out the additional update time ever 2 ticks I save the time it took each time.
+Then if next tick an update tick occurs I preemptively sleep less so the next thread tick has longer.
+This again means a render tick doesn't happen every 8ms precisely but is still generally.
 The limitation to this approach is that the ticks cannot take as long as they can usually.
 If the render tick already 8ms the update tick will always delay the next thread tick.
 Which in turn delays render and update ticks.